The shape of evidence

 carved yellow cedar, paint, MDF, screws, copper, glass, mica, quartz, soapstone, granite, concrete, volcanic rock, salt, red lentils, black lentils, chili beans, cannellini beans, bamboo rice, poppy seeds, golden flax seeds, marigold petals, chañar, fruit pit, bay leaf, photography, 36′ x 6′ x 7′, 2022

-the shape of evidence was exhibited with Gallery 4Culture in Seattle, WA in 2022.
+The shape of evidence was exhibited with Gallery 4Culture in Seattle, WA in 2022.
 Documentation images by Josh True and Joe Freeman.